tgolla/SphereBot/README.md

 * Adafruit Motor Shield: https://github.com/adafruit/Adafruit-Motor-Shield-library

 You *must* use this version of AccelStepper, as modifications have been made to allow multiple steppers to coordinate properly.

+To use:

+Plug in the stepper motors and servo to the motor shield.
+Use M1/M2 for the pen motor, and M3/M4 for the rotation motor.
+M1 and M3 should have the same colored pairs of wires, as should M2 and M4, in order to have everything turn in the correct directions.
+The servo should go into the Servo 2 port with the brown wire towards the edge of the board.
+If you do things differently, edit PEN_AXIS_PORT, ROTATION_AXIS_PORT, and SERVO_PIN appropriately.

+Define PEN_UP_POSITION and PEN_DOWN_POSITION appropriately.
+The servo gets clamped to these values, so to determine the correct values, set them to 0 and 180, then without the pen arm spring connected, send it values using "M300 Sxxx" to figure out what you should be using.
+These are safety values, you can set them to 0 and 180, and rely on your G-code to move them appropriately.

+Set minPenAxisStep and maxPenAxisStep. -30 and 30 should be fine; Eggbot patterns only use equivalent X values between -25 and 25.

+The DEFAULT_ZOOM_FACTOR is set to 0.0625 in order to be able to make use of g-code intended for the Eggbot without modification.
+Eggbot appears to use 3200x800 as the drawing field, whereas the native units are full steps.
+With 200 steps/revolution motors, that would give us a 1/16 zoom factor.

+I suggest using the [InkScape Unicorn Plugin](https://github.com/martymcguire/inkscape-unicorn) to generate the g-code.
+Because the usable movement rates are so low (recommended 10-20 steps/s), you will want to edit unicorn.inx and modify the minimum value for the "xy-feedrate" parameter to 1.0 from 100.0.
+Once you have your g-code generated, you will want to remove the "M300 S255" line at the end, as I have not implemented turning off the servo and that will just drive the pen down.

+A simple g-code sender script is available in Utils.

 Copyright 2011 by Eberhard Rensch <http://pleasantsoftware.com/developer/3d>